Account notifications give companies the ability to provide their customers with relevant, timely, and personalized information about their accounts.

 Session Initiation Protocol (SIP) is a signalling protocol for initiating, terminating, and modifying user sessions over an IP network.
 Most commonly, SIP is used for Voice Over IP (VoIP) services, but is also often used for other communications sessions such as video calls and instant messaging sessions.

-A short code is a special 5 or 6 digit telephone number that's shorter than a full phone number.
+A short code is a special telephone number designed for high-throughput, two-way messaging.
 Short codes are used to send and receive SMS and MMS messages to and from mobile phones.
-Twilio currently offers short codes in the US, Canada, and the UK.
+Twilio currently offers short codes in multiple countries.
+Their name is derived from the fact that they are shorter (usually five to six digits) than their ten-digit long code counterparts.

-A SIP trunk is a virtual version of an analog phone line, eliminating the physical connection to a phone company.
-Using SIP trunks, a SIP provider can connect multiple channels to your PBX, allowing you to instantly provision global voice connectivity for your Voice over IP (VoIP) infrastructure.
+Physical connections to a phone company are eliminated with the use of a SIP trunk.
+Using SIP trunks, a SIP provider can connect multiple channels to your private branch exchange (PBX) system, allowing you to instantly provision global voice connectivity for your Voice-over-IP (VoIP) infrastructure.

 SMS stands for Short Message Service and is another name for a text message.
 An SMS is generally sent from one mobile device to another over the cellular network.
 SMS is a text-only standard first formalized in 1985 in the Global System for Mobile Communications (GSM) standards.